EXPRESSIVE ARTS FOCUSING

 Read More

-Felt Arts come from the living body itself, and from the body's forwarding of the creative life force
+Felt Sense Arts comes from the living body and from the body's forwarding of the creative life force

 The body's forwarding is a fundamental force of nature, as is creative expression.
-Any art activity (be it receptive or active engagement with the arts) induces a more of something that generates new life, especially when it is formed from the body sense
+Any art activity, whether receptive or active engagement with the arts, induces a More of something that generates new life

-Felt Arts is a felt direction towards, a living and a pointing to something where a more of creative life is generating
+According ot Gendlin, the Felt Sense a felt direction toward, a living and a pointing to something where a more of creative life is generating

 Art speaks for itself.
-Art holds a language that cannot be looked up in a dictionary (as Eugene Gendlin would have said it)
+As Eugene Gendlin would say, art has a language that cannot be looked up in a dictionary

-The language of Felt Arts transcends psychological, philosophical or art theoretical concepts.
-Its vocabulary is thicker with meaning than the vocabulary of any analytic or reflective observation can reveal
+The language of Felt Sense Arts transcends psychological, philosophical, and artistic concepts.
+Its vocabulary is thicker than aesthetic descriptions or analytical observations can reveal

-Art and arts engagement (therapeutic or non therapeutic) are Felt Arts when the body takes the lead in artistic expression, processing and meaning making
+All types of artistic engagement can be Felt Sense Arts.
+This occurs when the body takes the lead in artistic expression, processing and meaning-making

 How The Founder of Focusing Prof. Eugene Gendlin Would Have Said It